 - providing clients with information and advice in person, via email or telephone on the options open to them

 - managing a caseload, which is often comprised of a particular client group

-- using short drop-in interviews, an extended interview or a series of face-to-face interviews requiring a high level of counselling skills to help clients interpret information and choose the most appropriate course of action;
+- conducting short drop-in interviews, an extended interview or a series of face-to-face interviews

 - designing and delivering group sessions aimed at building employability skills

-- using a variety of assessment tools, such as ability or personality tests, computer-based interest guides or skills inventories and diagnostic tools, to help clients identify, clarify and assess their needs;
+- using a variety of assessment tools, such as ability or personality tests, computer-based interest guides or skills inventories and diagnostic tools

 - building up and maintaining knowledge of information resources on education, training and work in order to signpost clients to the information they need